Thought at Work

 In February 2020 we hosted the second annual Design Overlap, this time with 6 clubs, bringing in even more design-related disciplines than the year before.

 I had the opportunity to design and lead my own workshop centered around team collaboration, pulling from my experience working on Thought at Work.

 Thought @ Home

 COVID-19 Workshop Series 2020

-In light of the 2020 COVID-19 Pandemic, I have been a mentor for the new leaders of Thought at Work to develop a virtual series for continuing our mission to inspire, grow, and teach our design community.
-Reaching out to design professionals to share some of their expertise through weekly Zoom calls.
+In light of the COVID-19 Pandemic, I have been a mentor for the new leaders of Thought at Work to develop a virtual series for continuing our mission to inspire, grow, and teach our design community. the club has been reaching out to design professionals to share some of their expertise through weekly Zoom lectures.